 As human beings, we all want to know how we came to be as a species on this planet and, eventually, what’s going to happen to us.James Slavin, CLaSP professor

 ESA’s first Mercury mission is being conducted in partnership with the Japan Aerospace Exploration Agency—with both agencies responsible for one of two satellites.
-ESA will operate the Mercury Planetary Orbiter to hover in close proximity to Mercury, while JAXA will oversee the Mercury Magnetospheric Orbiter to study of the interaction of Mercury with the solar wind.
+ESA will operate the Mercury Planetary Orbiter to hover in close proximity to Mercury, while JAXA will oversee the Mercury Magnetospheric Orbiter to study the interaction of Mercury with the solar wind.

 Livi and Slavin’s involvement centers on the particle spectrometer, called Strofio, (from the greek work “strofi,” meaning to rotate).
 The instrument aims to determine the composition of Mercury’s outermost atmosphere.

 The technology uses a rotating electric field paired to a time-of-flight system to measure the mass of particles in the upper layers of Mercury’s atmosphere.
 Gas first passes through Strofio’s extremely efficient ionization region, where neutral gas is ionized.
-Subsequently, a radio frequency electric field bends the trajectories of the ions so that each particles is essentially time-stamped.
+Subsequently, a radio frequency electric field bends the trajectories of the ions so that each particle is essentially time-stamped.
 The ions are then detected by a 2D detector system.

 Researchers can determine a particle’s mass and charge by how long it takes to travel from the electric field to the detector system.
 And that information will give researchers their best look to date at the makeup of Mercury itself.